emtee40/fdroid-wiki/Continuous-Integration-(CI)/Integrating-F-Droid-builds-into-your-own-CI-workflow.md

 If your app is already on F-Droid, use that build recipe.
 If not, create one.
 Either way, the build recipe needs to reside in the root folder of the source tree and be named `.fdroid.yml`.

+Although this build recipe will be placed in the source tree, it still needs to specify `RepoType` and `Repo` – otherwise, F-Droid will exit with an error, telling you there are no apps to process.

 We need to modify the build recipe so that F-Droid will always build from the latest commit of the current branch.
 For this, the `Builds` section needs to have one single entry, with `HEAD` as the commit.
 For example:

 ```yaml